 If you suffer from writer’s block, perhaps you should take the time to rewrite an old article.
-You can “freshen” the information contained in the original article and perhaps be inspired to write something new that may or may not be related to it.
+You can “freshen” the information contained in the original article and perhaps be inspired to write something new, possibly related to it.

 The key to rewriting is making sure the new article isn’t just the old article being republished.
 If you’re going to republish an article, rewrite it to make it better.

 Some articles cannot be rewritten, or shouldn’t be rewritten.
 How do you decide?
 Well, I’m going to tell you how I decide.
 Sometimes I act on that decision and sometimes I don’t.
 I usually don’t.